 Or if you are curious to explore the world of Chanoyu further, we have a class offering in the Fall.

-The Urasenke San Diego Association will hold its Chanoyu (Tea Ceremony) class beginning September 28, 2019 and will continue for the next five Saturdays ending on October 26, 2019.
+The Urasenke San Diego Association will hold its Chanoyu (Tea Ceremony) class beginning September 28, 2019 and will continue for the next five Saturdays ending on November, 2, 2019 (October 19 will be skipped).
 Learn about the history of Chanoyu, tea drinking etiquette, and how to properly use fukusa linen and sensu fans during a tea ceremony.
 The teachers are experienced, friendly, and enthusiastic about passing these traditions to the San Diego community.
 All materials are included in the price.
 Students should be available for at least four out of five classes.
 Please join us for this special cultural experience!

 Location: JFG Activity Center